basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   86400 (24 hours).
 * `gc_interval` --- The interval, in seconds, that the garbage collection daemon runs at to search for and reap eligible object versions.
 The default value is 900 seconds (15 minutes).
+It is important that you have only _one_ garbage collection daemon running in a cluster at any point in time.
+To disable the daemon on a node, set the `gc_interval` parameter to `infinity`.
 * `gc_retry_interval` --- The number of seconds that must elapse before another attempt is made to write a record for an object manifest in the `pending_delete` state to the garbage collection